Layer Construction of Topological Crystalline Insulator LaSbTe: 3. Crystal structure

-\emph{Crystal structure.}---Two different crystal structures have been reported by experiments for LaSbTe.
-One is~\ti~in a tetragonal phase with space group (SG.) $P4/nmm$ (No. 129).
-The relaxed lattice constants are $a=b= 4.421$~\AA~and $c= 9.659$~\AA, being comparable with experimental values of $a=b=4.44$~\AA~and $c= 9.47$~\AA.
+Two different crystal structures have been reported for LaSbTe.
+One is~\ti~with tetragonal phase and space group (SG.) $P4/nmm$ (No. 129).
+The relaxed lattice constants are $a=b= 4.421$~\AA~and $c= 9.659$~\AA~that are comparable with experimental values $a=b=4.44$~\AA~and $c= 9.47$~\AA.
 La and Te are at Wyckoff position $2c$ $(0.5, 0.0, z)$ with $z=0.7785$ and $0.1282$, respectively.
-Sb is at $2b$ $(0.0, 0.0, 0.5)$.
-This is one of the $WHM$ family materials,~\cite{xu2015two} which can be looked as stacking of quintuple layers (QLs) along $c$-axis, where the QL is composed of five square nets in a sequence of [Te-La-Sb$_{2}$-La-Te]~\cite{wang1995main}.
-The QLs are bonded with each other along $c$-direction as indicated by the dotted lines in Fig.~\ref{fig:1} (a) and they are suggested to be weaker than the bonds among square nets in QL.
+Sb is at $2b$ $(0.0, 0.0, 0.5)$. \ti~is one of the $WHM$ family materials,~\cite{xu2015two} which comprise stacked quintuple layers along the $c$-axis, where QL is composed of five square nets in a sequence of [Te-La-Sb$_{2}$-La-Te]~\cite{wang1995main}.
+QLs are bonded with each other along the $c$-direction, as indicated by the dotted lines in Fig.~\ref{fig:1} (a) and they are suggested to be weaker than the bonds among square nets in QL.